sgmurphy/wordpress-plugins/ht-mega-for-elementor/readme.txt

 <strong>[Advanced Slider Widget](https://wphtmega.com/widget/elementor-advanced-slider-widget/)</strong> - With the HT Mega Advanced Slider widget, you can develop stunning slides with a live editor, custom content, animation options and basic styling options.
 Additionally, access to a template library allows you to easily create effective slides that will stand out from your competition.
 With the power of the HT Mega Advanced Slider widget, you can quickly boost the visual appeal of your website and effectively engage potential customers.

-<strong>[Flip Carousel Widget](https://wphtmega.com/widget/elementor-flip-carousel-widget/)</strong> - Enhance your website's visual appeal with the Elmentor Flip Carousel widget for HT Mega.
+<strong>[Flip Carousel Widget](https://wphtmega.com/widget/elementor-flip-carousel-widget/)</strong> - Enhance your website's visual appeal with the Elementor Flip Carousel widget for HT Mega.
 Create interactive and captivating carousels with flip animations that grab your visitors' attention.
 Showcase your products, portfolio items, or any content in an engaging and dynamic way.
 With easy customization options, you can tailor the widget to match your website's style effortlessly.

 <strong>[Interactive Circle Infographic Widget](https://wphtmega.com/widget/elementor-interactive-circle-infographic-widget/)</strong> - The Interactive Circle Infographic widget is your key to presenting content in a visually captivating way within the Elementor page builder.
 This exclusive element offers a unique and interactive circular layout, enriched with mouse effects and hover animations that effortlessly engage your website visitors.
 With HTMega Interactive Circle widget, you can showcase your content beautifully and leave a lasting impression on your audience.